nchung01/RISC-V-Simulator/README.md

 # RISC-V-Simulator

-This repository contains a basic RISC-V instruction set simulator written in Python.
-It supports a core subset of instructions and allows step-by-step execution of RISC-V assembly programs for educational and performance analysis purposes.
+This project is a basic RISC-V instruction simulator written in Python.
+It reads from a program.txt file, which contains RISC-V assembly instructions and input values.
+The interpreter processes these instructions sequentially, simulating a register file and memory, and produces the final state of the system along with performance statistics.

 📌 Features
 ✅ Supports core RISC-V instructions: